mynaparrot/plugNmeet-docs/docs/api/room/uploadWhiteboardFile.md

 While presenters can upload files directly through the Plug-N-Meet client interface, this API endpoint provides the flexibility to inject files into a live session from an external system.
 It acts as a bridge between your application's backend and the Plug-N-Meet room, allowing for powerful, automated workflows.

 For example, you could build an integration that allows users to select a file from a cloud storage service like Google Drive or an S3 bucket.
-Your application would handle downloading the file from the service and then use this API to push it into the active Plug-N-Meet session.
+Your application can either download the file and then push it to the server using a `multipart/form-data` request, or you can provide a direct download URL using the `document_link` parameter.
+If you use `document_link`, it is crucial that you provide the final, direct download link, as the server will not perform any authentication.
+Your application is responsible for handling any necessary authentication with the storage service and generating a publicly accessible link.

 After a successful upload via this API:
 1. The presenter receives a notification within the room.